2017 ADE Reading Conference for Arkansas Schools

-The ADE is currently providing professional development for dyslexia contacts at each education cooperative.
-The dyslexia contacts are available to provide necessary information and support to local districts.
-For a list of the dyslexia contacts, click here
+The ADE is currently providing professional development for dyslexia specialists at each education service cooperative.
+The dyslexia specialists are available to provide necessary information and support to local districts.
+For a list of the dyslexia specialists, click here

 For more information, please contact:

 Vicki King, Certified Academic Language Therapist, Qualified Instructor, Dyslexia Specialist

 Division of Learning Services